 Mount your motor to the motor shaft and install the speed control according to your preference.
 The last item to mount is the battery.
-On the prototypes a strip of velcro was attached to the right side of the "fuse" so the battery could be moved to adjust the CG.
+On the prototypes a strip of velcro was attached to the top of the battery plate to adjust the CG.
 This is recommended until flight testing is done.
 Then you can mount the battery somewhere else as long as the fore/aft CG is maintained.

 To set the CG, pick up the model with two fingers looped over the flybar with the flybar turned perpindicular to the body (blades will be fore and aft).
 Hold the model up so you can see the side.
 Adjust the CG until the main mast hangs straight up and down when the model is hung by the flybar.
 You can sight against a doorframe in your house for a vertical line.
-Now move the battery a tiny amount forward until the nose comes down 1 or 2 degrees from the previous position.
-In other words you want the main mast to just past vertical in the nose down direction.
+Now move the battery a tiny amount backward until the nose comes up 1 or 2 degrees from the previous position.
+In other words you want the main mast to just past vertical in the nose up direction.